souvikb07/souvikb07.github.io/_posts/Blood Donation Prediction.md

+---
-# Predicting if a Blood Donor will donate within a given time window
+title:  "Predicting if a Blood Donor will donate within a given time window"
+date:   2018-07-14
+tags: [machine learning]

+header:
+  image: "blood_donation/cover.png"
+  caption: "Photo credit: **Google**"

+excerpt: "Random Forest, SVC, Blood Donation"
+---

 While working for Rotaract Club of MSIT from last 3 years one of my main responsibility was to organise Blood Donation Camps, and it is an amazing event to organise because it gives you a feeling that you are helping for a right cause which saves life.